vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Why do I get `HTTP 500 Internal Server Error`?

 Something _might_ be wrong on our side and we are working to fix it!
-It _might_ also be a problem with your request, and that our validation does not catch it.
+But: It's usually a problem with the request, and that our validation does not catch it.

 Please make sure the JSON payload in your API request validates.
 That is the most common source of this type of error.